benfixit/catholic_hymnbook/content/the-lord-s-my-shepherd.md

 ---
 id: 380
-title: The Lord's My Shepherd
+title: The Lord's My Shepherd (Psalm 23)
 ---

 1. The Lord's my shepherd, I'll not want,